 La Sportiva Boulder X vs. TX4

 Midsole.
 The Boulder X has extra cushioning for long approaches in the form of a layer on top of the insole.
 It also has a shock-absorbing EVA midsole.
-As for the TX4, The MEMlex midsole with STB Control System delivers support and torsional rigidity.
+As for the TX4, The MEMlex midsole with STB Control System delivers enhanced support and torsional rigidity.

 Upper material.
 Both approach shoes are made of leather.
-Although these shoes have a full rand, the former comes with a slingshot rand.
-As for the latter, its rand is part of the STB Control System, and it works with the midsole to give structure to the shoe.
-Both shoes have a rand designed with the La Sportiva logo.
+Although these shoes have full randing, the Boulder X comes with a slingshot rand, which enhances fit.
+As for the TX4, its rand is part of the STB Control System, which works with the midsole to give the shoe a more solid structure.

 Fit.
 The Boulder X has a regular width overall.
 On the other hand, the TX4 is wide in the toe box area.